-First of all, minimizing social conflict, religion usually maintains the dominant establishment of any society and preserves its legacy.
-From this standpoint, religion, like other social institutions, creates balance and harmony in people’s lives to make things “work.”
-It is another piece of the big machinery we call “society”, a micro-organism of a larger, integrated body.
-As such, religion makes some contributions and has limitations as well (a functionalist perspective).
+a.
+Functionalist View.
+First of all, minimizing social conflict, religion usually reflects, maintains, and preserves the dominant establishment of any society, in terms of their main values, beliefs and acceptable, normative behaviors.
+From this standpoint, religion, like other social institutions produced by humans, creates balance and harmony in people’s lives to make things “work.”
+It is another piece of the big machinery we call “society”, a micro-organism of a larger, integrated body in which all its parts have an important place and role.
+As such, religion makes some contributions and has limitations as well.

-Second, seen through the lens of how its values, beliefs, and actions embody the structures, ideologies, and patterns of behavior of the larger society, religion typically replicates the same tensions and conflicts we find in the secular world, especially with respect to the issues of power, privilege, inclusion, use of resources, and classes of people, with the corresponding inconsistencies or ambiguities.
-As such, religion plays a pivotal role in facilitating social change, slowing it down, or making it harder to be achieved (a conflictivist perspective).
+b.
+The Conflictivist View.
+Second, seen through the lens of how its values, beliefs, and actions embody the structures, ideologies, and patterns of behavior of the larger society, religion typically replicates the same tensions, fractures, and conflicts we find in the secular world.
+This is especially true with respect to the issues of power, privilege, relations, interactions, inclusion, use of resources, and classes of people, with the corresponding inconsistencies or ambiguities.
+As such, religion plays a pivotal role in facilitating social change, slowing it down, or making it harder to be achieved.

-In addition to the first two views, religion also provides spaces for its members to interact with each other in changing, complex ways, and to exercise different levels of influence in doing so.
-This interaction is part of larger societal systems and is meaningful, even when its members might not be fully aware of them and their implications (a symbolic-interactionist perspective).
+c.
+The Symbolic-Interactionist View.
+In addition to the first two generally accepted views, religion also provides spaces for its members to interact with each other in changing, symbolic, complex ways, and to exercise different levels of influence in doing so.
+This interaction is part of larger societal systems and is meaningful, even when its members might not be fully aware that their actions stand for particular patterns of conduct, values, and ideologies.
+Because this perspective focuses on human relations and their deeper, complex, and changing meanings, scholars refer to it as a symbolic-interactionist.

-- It creates networks of significant relationships.
+a.
+Religion creates and develops many networks of significant relationships.
 Through common values, beliefs, and actions, religion unites believers in a fraternal spirit so that all of its members may have fellowship and show solidarity to each other in order to strengthen their faith as they invite others to join.
 Religion helps people connect to others thus creating a sense of community.

-- It offers some answers to the reality of good and evil.
+c.
+Religion offers some answers to the reality of good and evil.
 It its effort to guide people to live a good life, it is true that religion many times fails to answer all the questions regarding what is right and what is wrong, why there is evil in the world, and role – if any – the Holy plays in it.
-Fortunately, believers are not left orphans inasmuch as religion offers them some faith-based answers regarding morality and the problem of theodicy.
+Fortunately, believers are not left orphans in as much as religion offers them some faith-based answers regarding morality and the problem of theodicy.

-- It controls people’s lives.
+e.
+Religion controls people’s lives.
 Through the creation and enforcement of religious values and moral norms, religion exercises a strong social influence in the believers’ life-journeys.
-This form of social control – in addition to some structural constraints -, is only possible thanks to people’s free-will decisions to believe in and accept those values and norms.
+This form of social control, in addition to some structural constraints, is only possible thanks to people’s free-will decisions to believe in and accept those values and norms.

-- It generates morally ambivalent or paradoxical results.
-As a pervasive, human phenomenon- with its possibilities and limitations- religion both includes and excludes, gives life and takes it away.
+h.
+Religion generates morally ambivalent or paradoxical results.
+As a pervasive human phenomenon- with its possibilities and limitations- religion both includes and excludes, gives life and takes it away.
 To our surprise, while It seeks to do good, it also produces the opposite effect.
 No wonder religion, just like other institutions, is guilty of oppressing, exploiting, or hurting others.
 At the end of the day, no institution is morally perfect or absolutely innocent.

-In no way am I suggesting that these are all the roles religion plays or that religion fulfills all these functions at the same time.
+In no way are we suggesting that these are all the roles religion plays or that religion fulfills all these functions at the same time.
 In principle, they are all reasonable and valid, interpretative possibilities to be used when deemed suitable.
-Not only are they all interconnected, but one of these function or any combination of them might be more relevant than the other possibilities, at any given time.
+Not only are they all interconnected, but one of these functions or any combination of them might be more relevant than the other possibilities, at any given time.
 Again, the roles vary and so do their interpretations.

-Along with some corrections or qualifications to the list of interpretations I have provided, other views could also be added since no interpreter monopolizes the truth or characterizes it flawlessly.
-As we accept this invitation, let us keep in mind that all of us, as individuals, also play specific roles as members of our respective religious communities, which could well reinforce, diversify, or even challenge the ideas I have summarized in the present post.
-We all play a part too!
+Along with some corrections or qualifications to the list of interpretations we have provided, other views could also be added since no interpreter monopolizes the truth or characterizes it flawlessly.
+As we accept this invitation, keep in mind that all of us, as individuals, also play specific roles as members of our respective religious communities, which could well reinforce, diversify, or even challenge the ideas I have summarized in the present post.
+We all play a part too.

 The following quotes illustrate this function: “Religion is the opiate of the people” (Karl Marx) and “Religion is excellent stuff for keeping common people quiet” (Napoleon Bonaparte).